ranjit92/Algorithms/README.md

 # Algorithms
-Repository for data structure and algorithms
+Repository for data structure and algorithms.